smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 When constructing the model statment, there are some points to be considered.

-First, the constraints applying to latent means and variances apply only in the first group.
-In the model statement, pre-multiply the mean or the variance by a vector containing the constraints; like this: `c(1,NA)` - the `1` forces the parameter in the first group to be constrained to 1;
+First, the constraints applying to latent means and variances apply in the first group only.
+In the model statement, pre-multiply the mean or the variance by a vector containing the constraints; like this:
-the `NA` forces the parameter in the second group to be estimated.
+`c(1,NA)` - the `1` forces the parameter in the first group to be constrained to 1; the `NA` forces the parameter in the second group to be estimated.

-Second, LS&G state that the data display strong metric invariance (p.
+Second, LS&C state that the data display strong metric invariance (p.
 63); that is, the corresponding loadings and intercepts are equal across the groups.
 There is no need to be concerned with these constraints when constructing the model statement - they will be set up